Membership information (Updated: January 6, 2023)

-As indicated, there is an additional $10 Fee for each member under 65 years of age if they plan to shoot on any of the Chapter's firearms ranges.
-The initiation fee of $300, the full amount of the annual dues and, as indicated, ten dollars ($10) for each prospective member that intends to use the firearms ranges, and is younger than 65 years, are payable at the time of joining in either cash or by personal check.
+As indicated, there is an additional $20.00 Fee for each new member if they plan to shoot on any of the Chapter's firearms ranges.
+The initiation fee of $350.00, the full amount of the annual dues and, as indicated, twenty dollars ($20.00) for each prospective member that intends to use the firearms ranges, are payable at the time of joining in either cash or by personal check made payable to IWLA.

 Included as a benefit of your annual membership is a subscription to IWLA's Outdoor America magazine; the award-winning quarterly magazine of the Izaak Walton League of America.

-Each issue is filled with articles about the conservation work of League members as well as an in-depth coverage of broader conservation issues.
+Each quarterly issue is filled with articles about the conservation work of League members as well as an in-depth coverage of broader conservation issues.
 The only way to get this magazine is to become a member of the Izaak Walton League.
 It comes as a magazine in the mail but can also be downloaded from the IWLA web site if you are a registered member.
 In addition the National Organization has many publications relating to environmental stewardship.
 View the extensive library of publications offered by the National organization.

 Chapter Affinity Merchandise (Hats and Tees):

 The Chapter sells shirts and hats of various colors, styles and sizes.
 Usually the merchandise is available for sale at the Membership meetings on the first Thursday of each month.
 It may also be available at other times (Saturday